bac3917/bac3917.github.io/_posts/2022-05-23-Pennsylvania-Tchr-Supply.md

 ```

-As shopwn in the table below, the percentage of teachers who do not continue from 16-17 to the 2020-21 school year is about 19 percent.
+As shown in the table below, the percentage of teachers who do not continue from 16-17 to the 2020-21 school year is about 19 percent.
 Among teachers in 2017-18, about 14 percent are not teaching in 2020-21.

 ------------------------------
    Year       % Not Continuing